Skip to main content

 The Challenge of De-Identified and Aggregated Data

-HIPAA allows for the use and disclosure of de-identified health information. has had specific identifiers removed, such that the information cannot be reasonably used to identify the individual.
+HIPAA allows for the use and disclosure of de-identified health information.
+De-identified data has had specific identifiers removed, such that the information cannot be reasonably used to identify the individual.
 Wellness program vendors often use this aggregated, de-identified data to provide reports to employers on the overall health of their workforce.

 For example, an employer might receive a report stating that 30% of their employee population is at risk for diabetes.
 While this report does not identify individuals, it can still influence corporate policy and culture in ways that have indirect effects on employees.
 It raises complex ethical questions about data ownership and the potential for “statistical discrimination,” where a group is treated differently based on aggregate data, even if no single individual’s privacy is breached in a legal sense.